 As we mentioned earlier, one of the primary reasons many breeders decide to crossbreed purebred dogs is for improved genetic diversity and improved health.

-However, with the French and English Bulldog breeds, they share many health issues in common and so the benefit from crossbreeding in the area may be less noticeable.
+However, the French and English Bulldog breeds, share many health issues in common and so the benefit from crossbreeding in the area may be less noticeable.

 French Bulldog longevity and health